Jacob Schick: Inventions

 Successfully patented first electric razor in May 1930.
 Also patented the General Jacobs Boat for use in shallow water, and an improved pencil sharpener.

 Later life

-After moving to Canada, Schick died from complications due to a kidney operation.
-He was survived by his wife Florence Leavitt Schick Stedman, and his two daughters Nirginia and Barbara.
+After moving to Canada, Schick died on July 3, 1937 at New York-Presbyterian Hospital from complications due to a kidney operation.
+He was survived by his wife Florence Leavitt Schick Stedman, and his two daughters Virginia and Barbara.
 He is buried in the Mount Royal Cemetery in Montreal, Quebec.